-The indicators below relate to Treasury Management (all indicators relating to capital financing have been removed for clarity and can be found in the Capital Programme 2015/2016 and Treasury Management Policy and Strategy 2015/2016, including Prudential Indicators for 2015/2016 to 2017/2018 report to Cabinet - 11th February 2015).
+The indicators below relate to Treasury Management (all indicators relating to capital financing have been removed for clarity and can be found in the Capital Programme 2015/2016 including Prudential Indicators for 2015/2016 to 2017/2018 report made to the Authority on 16th February 2015.

-P5 In respect of its external debt, it is recommended that the Council approves the following authorised limits for its total external debt (gross of investments) for the next three financial years.
-These limits must separately identify borrowing from other long-term liabilities such as PFI schemes and finance leases.
-The Council is asked to approve these limits and to delegate authority to the Director of Finance, within the total limit for any individual year, to effect movement between the separately agreed limits for borrowing and other long term liabilities, in accordance with option appraisal and best value for the authority.
-Any such changes made will be reported to Cabinet and the Council at the next available meeting.
+P5 In respect of its external debt, it is recommended that the Authority approves the following authorised limits for its total external debt (gross of investments) for the next three financial years, and agrees the continuation of the previously agreed limit for the current year since no change to this is necessary.

+The limits separately identify borrowing from other long-term liabilities such as PFI schemes and finance leases.
+The Authority is asked to approve these limits and to delegate authority to the Finance Officer, within the total limit for any individual year, to effect movement between the separately agreed limits for borrowing and other long term liabilities, in accordance with option appraisal and best value for the Authority.
+Any such changes made will be reported to the Authority at the next meeting following the change.
+The figures below have been calculated by reference to the overall Authorised Limit for Sunderland City Council which covers all separate bodies, including the Fire and Rescue Authority, which is subject to the Prudential Code.

 Authorised Limit for External Debt

-2014/2015 2016/2017 2017/2018
+2014/2015 2017/2018

 £000 £000 £000 £000

-Borrowing 410,945 426,719 436,130 440,436
+Borrowing 27,944 31,584 32,029 32,732

-Other long term liabilities 29,178 27,508 26,509 26,289
+Other long term liabilities 23,252 23,321 23,399 23,547

-Total 440,123 454,227 462,639 466,725
+Total 51,196 54,905 55,428 56,279

-The Director of Finance confirms that the above authorised limits are consistent with the Authority's current commitments, existing plans and the proposals in this report for capital expenditure and financing, and with its approved treasury management policy statement and practices.
-The Director of Finance also confirms that they are based on the estimate of most likely, prudent, but not worst case scenario, with, in addition, sufficient headroom over and above this to allow for operational management, for example unusual cash movements and refinancing of all internal borrowing.
+The Finance Officer confirms that the above authorised limits are consistent with the Authority's current commitments, existing plans and the proposals in this report on the Capital Programme for capital expenditure and financing, and with its approved treasury management policy statement and practices.
+The Finance Officer confirms they are based on the estimate of most likely, prudent but not worst case scenario, with, in addition, sufficient headroom over and above this to allow for operational management, for example unusual cash movements.
 Risk analysis and risk management strategies have been taken into account, as have plans for capital expenditure, estimates of the Capital Financing Requirement and estimates of cash flow requirements for all purposes.